-Port Management Container, port numbers associated with the NW-TT and DS-TT, and a UE MAC address (i.e. MAC address of the DS-TT port).
+- UE-DS-TT Residence time,

+- Ethernet port of DS-TT

+- port number of the Ethernet port,

+- MAC address of the Ethernet port

+- List of Ethernet ports of NW-TT

+- port number of the Ethernet port

+- Port Management Information Container and the related port number.

 The TSN AF may use this information to construct IEEE managed objects, to interwork with IEEE TSN networks.

-The TSN AF decides the TSN QoS information (i.e. priority and delay) based on the received the configuration information of 5GS Bridge from the CNC as defined in clause 5.28.2 of TS 23.501 [2] and the bridge delay information at the TSN AF.
+The TSN AF decides the TSN QoS information, i.e. priority and maximum Burst Size based on the received the configuration information of 5GS Bridge from the CNC as defined in clause 5.28.2 of TS 23.501 [2] and the PDB related delay based on the UE-DS-TT Residence time and the bridge delay information at the TSN AF.

+The PCF receives a request from the TSN AF that shall include:

+- UE MAC address (i.e. MAC address of the DS-TT port) for PDU session,

+The PCF receives a request from the TSN AF that may include:

+- Service data flow description (e.g. Ethernet PCP, VLAN ID, destination MAC address of the TSN stream)

+- TSN QoS Parameters for the service data flow:

+- TSACAI input container: describes the TSC stream traffic characteristics (burst arrival time, periodicity, (both in reference to TSN GM), and Flow direction needed for TSCAI determination (as described in clauses 5.27 and 5.28 of TS 23.501 [2]),

+- TSN QoS information, i.e. priority, Maximum Burst Size and PDB related delay

+Port Management Information Container and target port number.

-The PCF receives a request from the TSN AF that includes UE MAC address (i.e. MAC address of the DS-TT port) for PDU sessionthe TSN QoS parameters, i.e. priority and delay.
-The PCF performs Session binding using the UE MAC address, and then the PCF derives the TSN QoS parameters into a 5QI.
-The PCF generates a PCC Rule with service data flow filter containing the UE MAC address and the mapped 5QI.
+The PCF performs Session binding using the UE MAC address, and then the PCF derives the TSN QoS information into a 5QI.
+The PCF generates a PCC Rule with service data flow filter containing the destination MAC address of the TSN stream, VLAN ID, Ethernet PCP, and the mapped 5QI and the associated TSN QoS container as received from the AF.
 The SMF binds the PCC Rule to a QoS Flow as defined in clause 6.1.3.2.4.